AppliedMechanicsLab/ENGN0310/CourseNotes/Beams/EndMomentMoment.md

 <img src="2021-12-04-16-05-48.png" alt="drawing1" width="1000"/>

 A bar is anchored on the left end and loaded on the right with a moment $M_0 \hat{\boldsymbol{E}}_3$, where $M_0$ is a positive real number.
 (A bar anchored on one of its end is called a cantilever.)
-In this section we will find the variation of the bending moment along the length of the beam, and then deflected shape of the cantilever's neutral axis.
+In this section, we will find the variation of the bending moment along the length of the beam and the deflected shape of the cantilever's neutral axis.